uav4geo/GeoDeep/README.md

 Here GeoDeep will find cars in the orthophoto and write the result as a GeoJSON file containing the bounding boxes, confidence scores and class labels.

-A list of up-to-date modelID can be retrieved via:
+A list of up-to-date model IDs can be retrieved via:

 ```bash
 geodeep --list-models